 HERE is station WKFB, with Walter R. Hoffman, chief engineer of WWJ, Detroit, operating the transmitter at the telegraph desk.
 The station is installed in a new plane recently placed in service by WWJ and the Detroit News.
-For airway communication it is designated by the communication of the service by the plane of the nated KHPMN.
-A frequency of 2150 kc is used by WKFB for rebroadcasts through WWJ. plane has three cameras installed in the wings which operate electrically from the pilot's seat and can be piloted automatically.
+For airway communication it is designated KHPMN.
+A frequency of 2150 kc is used by WKFB for rebroadcasts through WWJ.
+The plane has three cameras installed in the wings which operate electrically from the pilot's seat and can be piloted automatically.
 The broadcasting installation was worked out by WWJ.
 American Airlines and Transcontinental & Western Air Inc. and the transmitter was built by Western Electric Co.

-ACTIVITIES of high schools, junior colleges and universities in Southern California are reviewed in Campus, Game and Gossip over KNX, Hollywood, with L. P. Corbett, vice-principal of the Sawyer School of Business, Los Angeles, at the microphone, Guest artists, including glee clubs and school personages, take part.
+ACTIVITIES of high schools, junior colleges and universities in Southern California are reviewed in Compus, Game and Gossip over KNX, Holly-wood, with L. P. Corbett, vice-princi-pal of the Sawyer School of Business, Los Angeles, at the microphone, Guest artists, including glee clubs and school personages, take part.

-AN UNPUBLISHED song by an ama-AN CNPC BLISHED song by an amateur composer is presented on each of the thrice-weekly Moonlight Melody programs from KHI.
+AN UNPUBLISHED song by an ama-AN CNPC BLISHED song by an ama-teur composer is presented on each of the thrice-weekly Moonlight Melody programs from KHJ.
 Los Angeles, to coast stations of the Don Lee-CBS network.
 Each program is dedicated to a civic event.

-KMAC, San Autonio, is operating in new studios and offices, occupying the entire floor of the Smith Young Tower building.
+KMAC, San Antonio. is operating in new studios and offices, occupying the entire floor of the Smith Young Tower building.
 A visitors gallery is provided and studios are decorated with 16 original paintings

 WOC.
 Davenport, Iowa. claims to be the first in the Midwest to broadcast a bowling tournament.
-A microphone, with enough wire to allow the an-nouncer to move to vantage points on 12 alleys, was used for the team finals in the tournament sponsored by the Tri-City Bowling association.
+A microphone, with enough wire to allow the an-nouncer to move to vantage points on the theorem for the test for the test for the 12 alleys, was used for the team finals Tri-City Bowling association.
 Morgan Sexton.
-WOC program director, described the high points of the tourna-
+WOC program director, de-scribed the high points of the tournament.

-KFRC, San Francisco, CBS-Don Lee outlet, is issuing a monthly one-page publication KFRC Newscast, which is sent to all advertisers and advertising agencies, advising news programs, both agencies, advising news programs, both commercial and sustaining.
-It also contains studio gossip of interest to advertisers and agencies.
-Edited by Murray B. Grabhorn, sales manager, the publication uses the slogan.
+KFRC San Francisco, CBS-Don Lee outlet, is issuing a monthly one-page publication KFRC Neucocast, which is sent to all advertisers and advertising agencies, advising news programs, both agencies, advising news programs, both commercial and sustaining.
+It also con-tains studio gossip of interest to ad-vertisers and agencies.
+Edited by Mur-ray B. Grabhorn, sales manager, the publication uses the slogan.
 "Radio Pays Big Dividends To Those Who Use It Wisely."